avitaliano/path-to-data-science/social-science/README.md

 * background variables
   * not relevant in relation between independnt + dependent variables
   * relevant for determining representativeness (age, gender, etc.)

+ ### Quiz question
+ Supose an experiment where we want to answer this question: Would credt card users pay the full amount more often if the card statement is simpler and clearer?
+ At the sample selection, we choose to randomsly select men to the treatment group and women to the control group.
+The results show that the treatment works.
+ About the experiment:
+ 1. Is ok to assume that men tend to pay more often full amount.
+ 2. There is a selection bias at the sample.
+ 3. There is a diferent maturation time between the two groups.

+##  Week 3
+### What are the essential features of a true experiment?
+We'll start off with true experiments, that form our best defense against alternative explanations.
+Before we can look at specific experimental designs, you need to know the general characteristics of an experiment.

+#### True Experiments
+* maximize internal validity (RCTs)
+* manipulation
+	* to ensure cause precedes effect
+* comparison
+	* to ensure effect does not occur naturally
+* randomization
+	* to ensure there are no other explanations for the effect

+### What are other ways of comparing?
+Before we get into specific experimental designs, you should be familiar with two key variations on the basic theme (comparing different groups of participants - exposed to different levels of the independent variable - in terms of their score on the dependent variable).
+First of all, it's possible to look at the separate and combined effect of two or more independent variables in one study.
+Such research designs are referred to as factorial designs.
+Second, it is sometimes possible to expose participants to, not one, but all levels of the independent variable.
+These designs are generally referred to as repeated measured designs.

+#### Factorial Designs

+* several independent variables (factors) investigated simultaneously.
+* main effects: effects on the factors separately
+* interaction effects: combined effects
+* incomplete designs: not every combination is tested

+#### Repeated Measures
+* between factor: each participant experiences one level of treatment
+* within factor: each participant experiences all levels of treatment